 Pisatahua’s Amazon Location (Riberalta, Bolivia)

-Pisatahua is located a 2 ½ hour journey from the Bolivian city Riberalta.
-We operate on 80 hectares of rainforest land within the Aquicuana Jungle Reserve.
-The retreat-center is completed isolated in one of most biologically diverse areas of the world.
+Pisatahua is an hour journey from the town Riberalta.
+The center operates on 80 hectares of private land within the Aquicuana Reserve.

 Arriving to Riberalta, Bolivia